 A retrospective study suggested that a predominant sensitization to Api m 10 represents a risk factor for failure of HBV VIT [22].
 Therefore, it was speculated that the lack of sIgG4 to Api m 10 could be a contributing factor to therapy failure [37].
-The reported underrepresentation of low abundance allergens such as Api m 3, Api m 5, and Api m 10 [22, 38, 39] in ALK lyophilized SQ HBV [20] prompted us to compare the IgG4 response in HBV-allergic patients treated with different VIT products.
+The reported underrepresentation of low abundance allergens such as Api m 3, Api m 5, and Api m 10 [22, 38, 39] in ALK lyophilized SQ HBV and the hypothesis that therapeutic success of VIT might be associated with the venom preparation and its concentration of allergens a patient is sensitized [20] prompted us to compare the IgG4 response in HBV-allergic patients treated with different VIT products.
 IgG4 induction to these allergens was low compared to Api m 1, regardless of which preparation was used for VIT.
-[38]Notably, one patient showed significant and time-dependent induction of sIgG4 to Api m 10.
+Despite this observation, it cannot be entirely excluded that the choice to treat patients from Giessen, who showed predominant sensitization to Api m 10, with Venomil - due to its higher content of intact Api m 10 [38] - may have introduced a potential confounding factor.
+Notably, one patient showed significant and time-dependent induction of sIgG4 to Api m 10.
 This patient was treated with ALK lyophilized SQ HBV, had a history of beekeeping for more than ten years prior to the beginning of VIT, and received up-dosing from 100µg to 200µg maintenance dose between visits 2 and 3.
 The patient confirmed that he had not received a field sting during the observation period, suggesting that treatment with ALK lyophilized SQ HBV was sufficient to induce a robust IgG4 response to Api m 10 in this patient.
-Whether this response was the result of high HBV exposure due to his beekeeping history or the up-dosing during therapy can only be speculated.[40-42][12-14][43][41, 44, 45][30, 46][47][48]
+Whether this response was the result of high HBV exposure due to his beekeeping history or the up-dosing during therapy can only be speculated.

+Although IgG4 induction is often regarded as a hallmark of responsiveness to allergen-specific immunotherapy, the role of these “blocking antibodies”, which are thought to compete with the IgE-allergen interaction [40-42], in establishing immune tolerance remains unclear, as no consistent correlation with clinical improvement has been observed [12-14].
+Additionally, studies have shown that 2 years after VIT withdrawal, high allergen-specific IgG4 levels and inhibition of facilitated allergen-IgE binding are not maintained [43].
+Whether this decline increases the risk of renewed allergic reactions remains unknown.
+Beyond IgG4, other immunological changes, such as regulatory T cell (Treg) induction, increased IL-10 and TGF-β secretion, and downregulation of pro-inflammatory cytokines in effector cells, likely contribute to VIT success [41, 44, 45].
+Notably, a recent study highlighted the expansion of inducible Helios-negative Tregs in the periphery as central to natural and VIT-induced HBV tolerance [30, 46].
+Another study linked immune tolerance following VIT to reduced allergen-specific basophil responsiveness [47].
+However, for individual patients, tailoring the maintenance dose and VIT preparation may be essential to achieve these tolerance-inducing immunological shifts [48].